qmachine/qmachine/docs/ruby.rst

 The Ruby version of the API server has less flexibility than the original Node.js version does.
-There are now three choices to persist storage for the message-passing interface, but MongoDB_ is strongly recommended.
+There are now four choices to persist storage for the message-passing interface, but MongoDB_ is strongly recommended.
 Experimental support for PostgreSQL_, Redis_, and SQLite_ are available, but that support may be removed in the future.
 Currently, MongoDB is the only supported database